 Words Matter: Rhetoric and the Iran Nuclear Deal

-The article, published by Geopolitical Monitor, examines Trump's rhetoric towards Iran and explains how this kind of aggressive discourse (similar to that adopted by Bush in the early 2000s) is likely to make Teheran feel threatened; thus pushing it to resume its nuclear weapons program and endangering the long-term tenure of the deal concluded in 2015 (JCPOA).
+But this kind of aggressive discourse (similar to that adopted by Bush in the early 2000s) is likely to make Teheran feel menaced; thus pushing it to resume its nuclear weapons program and endangering the long-term tenure of the deal concluded in 2015 (JCPOA).

 The Role of Oil in The Libyan Conflict